top of page

 1. The application fee is non-refundable.

-2. Incomplete or wrong applications result in disqualification without a refund.
+2. Incomplete or incorrect applications will result in disqualification without refund.

-3. The jury selects the piece that the applicant will perform.
-The piece chosen by the jury will be communicated in the invitation email.
+3. The jury selects the piece to be performed.
+The selected piece will be communicated in the invitation email.

-4. Once the invitation email is received and the concert application is submitted, the concert repertoire can be changed up to 30 days before the concert date, subject to prior agreement with the organization.
-To request a change, please send an email to info@nyclassicaldebutawards.com.
-The timing of the new piece must not exceed that of the original piece.
-The repertoire change will be finalized upon submission of a specific form and payment of a $50 fee.
+5. Once the invitation email is received and the concert application is submitted, the repertoire may be changed up to 30 days before the concert date, subject to prior approval by the organization.
+Requests must be sent to info@nyclassicaldebutawards.com.
+The new piece must not exceed the original timing.
+Changes require submission of a specific form and a $50 fee.

-5. In addition to point 4), requests to submit a new piece exceeding the previous timing by up to one minute may be considered upon agreement with the organization, submission of a specific form, and payment of an additional $50 fee.
+6. Requests to submit a new piece exceeding the original timing by up to one minute may be considered, subject to approval, submission of a specific form, and an additional $50 fee.

-6. In the case of a duo with piano, requests to change the piano accompanist may be accepted upon agreement with the organization, submission of a specific form, and payment of a $50 fee.
-In this case, the new accompanist will not receive the winners' diploma.
+7. In duo with piano performances, requests to change the accompanist may be considered, subject to approval, submission of a specific form, and a $50 fee.
+The new accompanist will not receive a winners’ diploma.

-7. Winners must adhere to the concert schedule and time; failure to do so results in non-refundable fees.
+8. Winners must adhere strictly to the concert schedule and timing.
+Failure to do so will result in forfeiture without refund.

-8. The jury's decision is final, and no feedback will be provided.
+9. The jury’s decision is final.
+No feedback will be provided.

-11. Hard copy diplomas will be presented to winners directly at the winners' concert.
-If a winner decides not to participate in the winners' concert, they may request a digital diploma at no cost, which will be sent via email.
-Hard copy diplomas will not be sent by mail.
+12. Hard copy diplomas will be presented at the Winners’ Concert.
+Participants who do not attend may request a digital diploma free of charge.
+Hard copy diplomas will not be mailed.

-12. Performers at the Winner’s concert waive the right to any financial remuneration for their performance.
+13. Performers waive any right to financial compensation for their performance.

-13. Performers, along with their parents or guardians, authorize the NYCDA organization to use winners’ photos for advertising and marketing related to the competition.
+14. Performers, and their parents or guardians where applicable, authorize NYCDA to use photos for promotional and marketing purposes.

-14. The NYCDA organization reserves the right to make changes to the rules and schedules of the competition.
+15. NYCDA reserves the right to modify rules and schedules at any time.

-17. The NYCDA organization is not liable for any theft or damage to persons or instruments during the concert, backstage, and rehearsal time.
+18. NYCDA is not liable for any loss, theft, or damage to persons or instruments during the event, including rehearsals and backstage.

 • Instagram